espeak-ng/espeak-ng/docs/intonation.md

 	headextend <percentage list>

 If the head contains more stressed syllables than is specified by `steps` is used.
-Itmcontains up to 8 numbers which are used repeatedly for the additional stressed syllables.
+It contains up to 8 numbers which are used repeatedly for the additional stressed syllables.
 A value of 0 corresponds to the lower the `start pitch` values of the `head` statement.
 100 corresponds to the higher value.